Adil-Iqbal/CougarCS-LogBot/README.md

 git clone https://github.com/Adil-Iqbal/CougarCS-LogBot.git
 ```

-Navigate into the directory, create a virtual environment, and activate it.
+Navigate into the directory and create a virtual environment.
+You can name it whatever you like, I've named it `venv` in the example below.

 ```
 cd CougarCS-LogBot
 python -m venv venv
-venv\\Scripts\\Activate
 ```

 Install python and node dependencies: